About the Church Building

 - 2015 saw the installation of a lighted steel sign that replaced a wood one that was fallen apart.

-- 2016 sees the start of replacing the wood baseboards around the outside windows and the start of several projects to refurbish the sanctuary, including new lighting and carpeting.
+- 2016 saw the start of replacing the wood baseboards around the outside windows and the start of several projects to refurbish the sanctuary, including new lighting and carpeting.

 The new sign, installed in 2015, faces both directions on Church Street and is internally lighted at dark.